 Freeze purees in ice cube trays or on a cookie sheet

-Ice cube trays are not only convenient, they are also incredibly helpful in portioning out homemade baby food.
-The cubes are roughly 1 ounce each, so you can easily measure the amount of food your baby is eating and thaw small portions at a time to reduce waste.
+Ice cube trays are not only convenient, but they are also incredibly helpful in portioning out homemade baby food.
+The cubes are roughly one ounce each, so you can easily measure the amount of food your baby is eating and thaw small portions at a time to reduce waste.

 Do not freeze food in glass containers

 Glass baby food jars (or any glass container) are not meant to be frozen.
 Frozen glass can burst or cause tiny fractures in the glass leaving behind microscopic shards that you may never see.

 Freeze baby food in safe “ok to freeze” plastic containers instead.

 Consider a deep freezer if you want to store purees long-term

 For best results, frozen foods should remain at a constant sub-zero temperature.

 A deep freezer is better equipped to handle this temperature control as opposed to your regular freezer, which may fluctuate with you opening and closing the door often.

 Throw away leftover food that’s already been reheated